Currently off almost every tourist’s radar in Mexico is the Tehuacán-Cuicatlán Biosphere Reserve.

 How To Best See The Tehuacán-Cuicatlán Biosphere Reserve in Mexico?

-In the town of Zapotitlan Salinas itself you can also visit the churches of San Martin, Reyes Magos and San Francisco which are some of the oldest in the region – and discover many artisans clay crafts from which the region is known.
+In the town of Zapotitlan Salinas itself, you can also visit the churches of San Martin, Reyes Magos, and San Francisco, which are some of the oldest in the region – and discover many artisans clay crafts from which the area is known.